chadkluck/php-project-framework/README.md

 1. Upload contents of private into a private directory
 2. Upload contents of public into a public (web facing directory)
-3. Update {public}/inc/inc.php with the location of your private directory
+3. Update {public}/inc/inc.php with the location of your private directory (if you install at {serverpath}/private/app/ and {serverpath}/{public}/inc then no changes necessary)
+4. Visit yourdomain.com/index.php and you should see a 'Hello World' page!
-4. Update {private}/app/custom/config.ini.php
+4. Update {private}/app/custom/config.ini.php by following the comments in that file.
+Make minor changes and test frequently.
+5. Add functions to /private/{app}/ and call them from api.php or index.php
+6. If you are making an API and have no need for a web page, delete index.php and rename api.php to index.php

 The default the following file structure is assumed:
 - {serverpath}/private/ (directory not accessible to the web)